1KevinFigueroa/SEHA/README.md

 <center><img src="/images/SEHA.png" alt="Alt text" title="Optional title">
 Security  Evaluation  Header  Analyzer</center>

-<p> Security Evaluation Header Analyzer (SEHA) can be use for web header security defense or aduits.
+<p> Security Evaluation Header Analyzer (SEHA) can be use for web header security defense or audits.
 It could also
 be used in a offensive security approach by evaluating request header, fingerprinting, or OSINT on the technology in use.</p>